OneRandomGithubUser/Online-Logistic-Map/README.md

-An online logistic map visualization and sonification, live at [https://onerandomgithubuser.github.io/Online-Logistic-Map/](https://onerandomgithubuser.github.io/Online-Logistic-Map/)
+An online logistic map visualization and sonification, live at [https://onerandomgithubuser.github.io/Online-Logistic-Map/](https://onerandomgithubuser.github.io/Online-Logistic-Map/).

+WARNING: This site is not supported on Firefox Private Browsing mode, iOS, or on some old versions of browsers.
+For best results, use this website in the latest version of Google Chrome on desktop.

 # Features